CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/Part B - Implement and manage Microsoft Entra identity and access (25–30%).md

 When using PHS/PTA password hash will be at entra connect sync and a copy is copied to Microsoft online server which  might be compliance issue in some company

 Federate can be used in compliance issue company.
-	in federate password will only be at domain controller on prem.
+	in federate password will only be at domain controller on prem and authentication is made without microsoft having passsword ADFS server will be there in domain controller in case of ADFS

 ##### ENTRA CLOUD SYNC